guiyep/my-form-state/docs/redux/get-started/README.md

 <dl>
 <dt><a href="#initializeReducer">initializeReducer(Arguments)</a> ⇒ <code>object</code></dt>
-<dd><p>Initialize the my-form-state reducer into redux.
+<dd><p>Initialize the my-form-state reducer into the redux store.
 All the forms created will be under the provided name.
 Uses the <code>my-form-state</code> property
 as default name if name is not provided.</p>
 </dd>
 </dl>